Skip to Main Content

 Gain an understanding of the basic elements of music with this series, an introduction to music with a global perspective.
 Exploring the World of Music shows how elements such as melody, rhythm, and texture create an infinite variety of sounds and serve as expressions of culture.
 Through rare archival footage and contemporary performances, the series presents themes such as music and the environment, music as cultural memory, and how technology changes music.
 The featured artists perform music from around the world, including American jazz, gospel, and rock, and traditional music from Bosnia, the Caribbean, India, Ireland, Japan, and West Africa.
 This series is also valuable for teachers seeking to review the subject matter.

-Related TED Talks
+Other Related TED Talks

 Check out these video series of educational and inspiring talks and performances, filmed at TED conferences and events.